AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/customer-managed-keys/ui-set-up.md

 ## Set up the CMK app {#register-app}

-After you have your key vault configured, the next step is to register for the CMK application that will link to your [!DNL Azure] tenant.
+After you have your key vault configured, the next step is to register the CMK application that will link to your [!DNL Azure] tenant.

 ### Getting started